Skip to main content

 If you or someone coming with you to the show needs to bring a service animal or requires ADA accommodations make sure to contact the venue at least three days before your event.
 Most have a 48-hour policy so that there is time to prepare these accommodations, especially if it requires a change to the venue layout.

-Many concert halls and clubs will have accommodations available like sign language interpreters, assisted listening devices, wheelchair rentals or escorts, etc. As long as you plan ahead, you’ll be well-prepared for anything that could hinder your live concert experience.
+Many concert halls and clubs will have accommodations available like sign language interpreters, assisted listening devices, wheelchair rentals or escorts, etc. As long as you plan ahead, you will be well-prepared for anything that could hinder your live concert experience.

-With these guidelines on essential items to bring to a concert, you’ll be set for an amazing experience.
+With these guidelines on essential items to bring to a concert, you will be set for an amazing experience.
 If you are a festival aficionado, check out all of the music festival tickets available through TicketSmarter.
 You can browse thousands of concert tickets for genres ranging from hip-hop to country to rock and roll and more.
-Cut down on costs by checking out all exclusive travel deals available with HotelPlanner.
+Cut down on costs by checking out exclusive travel deals available with HotelPlanner or explore TicketSmarter’s concert ticket guides for more planning tips.